 These changes are reflected in the plans' pension liabilities for fiscal year 2015 (measurement date 2014) for members who were retired as of the law's effective date and fiscal year 2019 (measurement date 2017) for members who retired or will retire after the law's effective date.
 These changes increased the PSPRS-required pension contributions beginning in fiscal year 2016 for members who were retired as of the law's effective date.

-These changes will increase the PSPRS-required contributions beginning in fiscal year 2019 for members who retired or will retire after the law's effective date.
+These changes increased the PSPRS-required contributions beginning in fiscal year 2016 for members who were retired as of the law's effective date.
+These changes increased the PSPRS-required contributions beginning in fiscal year 2019 for members who retired or will retire after the law's effective date.
+EORP-required contributions are not based on actuarial valuations, and therefore, these changes did not affect them.
 Also, the Town refunded excess employee contributions to PSPRS members.
 PSPRS allowed the Town to reduce its actual employer contributions for the refund amounts.
 As a result, the Town's pension contributions were less than the actuarially or statutorily determined contributions for 2018 and 2019.